Linley History, Family Crest & Coats of Arms

 Linley Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Linley include Lindlie, Lindly, Lindley, Lindleigh, Lindlee, Lyndley, Lyndly, Lyndlee and many more.

 Early Notables of the Linley family (pre 1700)

-More information is included under the topic Early Linley Notables in all our PDF Extended History products and printed products wherever possible.
+Another 134 words (10 lines of text) are included under the topic Early Linley Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Linley family to Ireland